 How do you keep wasps away?

 Now you know what natural remedies will get rid of wasps.
-You need to know what can be done for wasp control and wasp removal.
+You need to know what can be done for wasp control and wasp removal, including how do exterminators get rid of wasps.
 Here are some tips that will help you not only deter wasps but also wasp removal.

 Another trick is to dish soap and water in a spray bottle.
 This often works well for getting rid of wasps.
 Always wear protective clothing when setting traps.